 Getting Help with Your Social Security Disability Claim

 A disability advocate or attorney that understands the eligibility rules and review processes can potentially increase your chances of approval.
 If your application stalls out during the review stage, a call from an advocate or attorney can usually get things moving again too.
-Not to mention the assistance an advocate or lawyer can provide if you’re initially denied benefits.
+Not to mention the assistance an advocate or disability lawyer can provide if you’re initially denied benefits.
 He or she can help gather evidence, file an appeal, and represent you before the administrative law judge that reviews your claim.